AdobeDocs/platform-learn.en/help/tutorial-mobile-ios-swift-implementation/install-the-mobile-sdk.md

 ## Get the Installation Instructions

-The Installation Instructions for mobile tags properties are a collection of code snippets that you either run in your Terminal or add to specific locations in your mobile app.
+The Installation Instructions for mobile tag properties are a collection of code snippets that you either run in your Terminal or add to specific locations in your mobile app.

 Click on the `Environments` tab in the top navigation to go to the environments page.
 Note that Development, Staging, and Production environments have been pre-created for you.
 These correspond to the typical environments in the code development and release process.
 Code is first written by a developer in a Development environment.
 When they have completed their work, they send it to a Staging environment for QA and other teams to review.
 Once the QA and other teams are satisfied, the code is then published to the Production environment, which is the public-facing environment  which your visitors experience when they download your app.